 From the 1870s on, the clothing rioted with colours and Mezőkövesd became the leading inspiration of peasant style for Hungarians everywhere, including even items which worn by men.
 The colours and patterns were fully developed in the early 20th century, especially by one artist, Bori Kis Janko.

 The Matyó are Roman Catholics and the woman’s costume is typical of girls who belong to the Society of Mary.
-Matyó women otherwise wear a different style of costume, whose silhouette of is tall and slender rather than the full-skirted costume of other Hungarian regions.
+Matyó women otherwise wear a different style of costume, whose silhouette is tall and slender rather than the full-skirted costume of other Hungarian regions.
 This effect is achieved by the headdress ending in a peak and by a skirt which is narrow at the waist and widening out only at the ankle.
 The bodice and shoulder shawl are worn over a shirt with wide silk sleeves.
 Various types of blouses then came into use and turned the shirt into underwear.
 The material of the skirts was cashmere, silk or satin, or later artificial silk.
 Under the top skirt is a shorter petticoat often made out of one hundred metres of material.
 The lower part of the long, narrow apron is richly embroidered, which further emphasizes the vertical line of the costume.

 The Matyó women’s costumes were so expensive that girls of poor social standing had to work very hard for many years as day labourers and as seasonal workers to earn the price.
 They did this because the poor people did not want to be outdone by the rich, shown by the proverb: “Let it grumble, so long as it’ll sparkle,” meaning, they often had to starve in order to buy the extravagant outfit.

 The basic outfit for the Matyó men consists of the shirt, waistcoat, necktie, hat, apron and culotte-style trousers.
 This style of trousers, known as gatya, are worn over most of Hungary, especially in the summer.
 They are made of plain white linen or cotton and are very full.
 In fact, in the Matyó region they are actually fuller than the skirts of the women.
-They are usually worn slightly longer than boot-top length, and are generally fringed at the bottom of the pant legs.
+They are usually worn slightly longer than boot-top length, and are generally fringed at the bottom of the trouser legs.
 Such gatya are often mistaken for skirts.

 There is extensive embroidery on the collar, shoulders, front, and on the very long and full sleeves of the festive shirts.
 The shirt’s sleeves are nearly a yard wide and are edged with lace.
 A sleeves of a young man’s shirt worn on his wedding day were sued to make his shroud when he was buried.